itsfirecat/Dap-ur-homie/README.md

 # DAP UR HOMIES - Cooperative Multiplayer Moves for Minecraft

-A Fabric mod for Minecraft 1.21.1 (and 1.21.11 soon, hopefully) that adds cooperative player-to-player interaction mechanics.
+A Fabric mod for Minecraft 1.21.1 and 1.21.11 that adds cooperative player-to-player interaction mechanics.
 Dap your friends, high-five, hug, grab & throw, and pull off combo chains with perfectly timed QTEs.

 ## Features